MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     The refactored code should produce exactly the same results, demonstrating that the business logic has been preserved throughout the refactoring process.

-1. Create and test additional edge case scenarios to ensure robustness.
+1. Create and test more edge case scenarios to ensure robustness.

-    Create additional test scenarios to verify that error handling still works correctly in various edge cases.
-You can modify the test cases in **Program.cs** temporarily to test additional scenarios.
+    Create extra test scenarios to verify that error handling still works correctly in various edge cases.
+You can modify the test cases in **Program.cs** temporarily to test other scenarios.

     For example, you can add the following code snippet before the code that displays the test summary: